 A healthy and fresh chia pudding loaded with fruity flavour!

-- Mix the chia seeds, almond milk, maple syrup, vanilla extract, zest of one lime.
+- Mix the chia seeds, almond milk, coconut milk, maple syrup, vanilla extract, zest of one lime.
 Set aside.

 - Puree the strawberries and dragonfruit in a blender or food processor.
 Strain and add to the chia pudding.